-Master in Public Administration (MPA),
+Master in Public Administration (MPA), Harvard University, 1990

-Business Studies, Universidad de Barcelona, 1980
+Diplomado en Estudios Empresariales, Universidad de Barcelona, 1980

 His research interests are mainly in the fields of Behavioral Finance, Investment Analysis, International Trade and Finance, Micro finance, Real Options and Risk Management.

 "Sovereign Credit Default Swap Valuation” with M. Neru and C. Pehlivan, Swiss Derivatives Review, 47, pp. 32-53, 2011;

 “A credit scoring model for institutions of Microfinance, under the Basel II normative”, with S. Rayo and J. Lara.
 Journal of Economics, Finance and Administrative Sciences, V. 15/28, pp. 89-124, 2010 (listed among SSRN's Top Ten download list, since Februay 2017);

 "Bankruptcy."
 In: Cooper and Argyris (eds.): The Blackwell Encyclopedia of Management, Vol. VIII.
 Oxford: Blackwell, 1997, 2006 and 2014.

 David Camino is Professor of Finance and Director of the University Institute of Law and Economics, at Universidad Carlos III de Madrid.